niilliiz/larq-app/README.md

 # LARQ APP

 This project was created with [Create React App](https://github.com/facebook/create-react-app).
-This is a online shop for selling bottle. [livelarq](https://www.livelarq.com/) claims the credit for the designing part. it was only for practicing react and this was the only purpose.
+This is a online shop for selling bottle. [livelarq](https://www.livelarq.com/) claims the credit for the designing part. it's been being only for practicing react and this has been the only purpose.

 ## Available Scripts